 Evergreen conifers are amazing trees in many ways, but did you know that they are edible?
 Indeed they are, and they make very tasty cookies, drinks, syrups, balms, and more!
-Guest writer Lucia Hadella is going to tell us all about the delicious recipes that you can make with foraged conifer needles.
+Read on to learn about all the delicious recipes that you can make with foraged conifer needles.
 These conifer needle recipes are all you need!